bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:38:16

 To be clear, we're not talking about Lightning anymore.
 We're just talking about RGB.
-We're back to basic RGB.

-Ruben Somsen: 00:38:21

-...we're back to basic RGB.

-Aaron van Wirdum: 00:38:22

-And there's a problem with it.
+We're back to basic RGB, and there's a problem with it.

 Ruben Somsen: 00:38:24

-So even for the Lightning network, right?
-Like you still need to use the base layer.
+Even for the Lightning network, you still need to use the base layer.
 And that's something that people shouldn't forget.
-You can't just be saying, "Because we can go on Lightning, it doesn't really matter how expensive the base layer is."
+You can't just be saying, "Because we can go on Lightning, it doesn't really matter how expensive the base layer is".
 You always need to have these base layer transactions first.
 Lots of people need to have USD Tether, then they have to create channels with USD Tether.
-And then you can start using the Lightning Network and even then channels have to close and reopen and rebalance, etc., so you're still using the base layer.
+And then you can start using the Lightning Network and even then, channels have to close and reopen and rebalance, etc., so you're still using the base layer.
-Okay so the issue or the first issue would be simply if the token moved many times you have to show the entire history to the person you are sending your coins to.
+The issue or the first issue would be, simply if the token moved many times you have to show the entire history to the person you are sending your coins to.
 Maybe at first it's like one megabyte, two megabytes, three megabytes, okay, fine.
 But after a while, it becomes hundreds of megabytes or maybe even a gigabyte.
 And what's worse is that...